Energy gap for Yang-Mills connections, II: Arbitrary closed Riemannian manifolds: Preliminaries

 since $d_A^{*,g}F_A = \sE_g'(A)$ when the gradient of $\sE = \sE_g$ is defined by the $L^2$ metric \cite[Section 6.2.1]{DK} and $d_A^* = d_A^{*,g}: \Omega^l(X; \ad P) \to \Omega^{l-1}(X; \ad P)$ is the $L^2$ adjoint of $d_A:\Omega^l(X; \ad P) \to \Omega^{l+1}(X; \ad P)$.
 By contrast, the curvature, $F_A$, of a connection always obeys the \emph{Bianchi identity} \cite[Equation (2.1.21)]{DK},

 In the sequel, constants are generally denoted by $C$ (or $C(*)$ to indicate explicit dependencies) and may increase from one line to the next in a series of inequalities.
 We write $\eps \in (0,1]$ to emphasize a positive constant that is understood to be small or $K \in [1,\infty)$ to emphasize a constant that is understood to be positive but finite.
+We let $\Inj(X,g)$ denote the injectivity radius of a smooth Riemannian manifold, $(X,g)$.